CAMmag logo

 Despite assembling VAPs (which were serialised as a continuation of the Elswick frame numbers) and Capri scooters at St Mary’s Works, Barton, the factored profits at Scootamatic contributed little to Elswick–Hopper, and this work came to an end in 1966.

-By 1968, Coventry Eagle's Birmingham site at Smethwick was up for redevelopment, and it was decided to relocate to Barton-on-Humber where they took a lease on some of the old Elswick buildings that were no longer required by Hopper.
-Falcon racing bikes progressively developed as the dominant brand after Ernie Clements had bought out the Coventry Eagle Company, and moved the business inland from the Humber, to the old Corah factory at Brigg in 1973, and now calling it Falcon Cycles.
-Cash flow pressures in 1978 resulted in Falcon being purchased by Elswick-Hopper; they continued making both brands and acquired others.
-The cycle business was sold off to Casket in the late 1980s, and finally to Tandem Group plc, as it remains today - the UK's largest cycle manufacturer.
+By 1968, Coventry Eagle’s Birmingham site at Smethwick was up for redevelopment, and it was decided to relocate to Barton-on-Humber where they took a lease on some of the old Elswick buildings that were no longer required by Hopper.
+Falcon racing bikes progressively developed as the dominant brand after Ernie Clements had bought out the Coventry Eagle Company, and moved the business inland from the Humber, to the old Corah factory at Brigg in 1973, now calling it Falcon Cycles.
+Cash flow pressures in 1978 resulted in Falcon being purchased by Elswick–Hopper; they continued making both brands and acquired others.
+The cycle business was sold off to Casket in the late 1980s, and finally to Tandem Group plc, as it remains today–the UK’s largest cycle manufacturer.
 Reading down the listed Tandem brands are: Falcon Cycles, F Hopper & Co, Elswick Cycles, Coventry Eagle, Wearwell Cycle Company, British Eagle, Townsend, Optima, Shogun, Holdsworth and Claud Butler.

 Elswick plc continued beyond the cycle trade as a print and packaging business in self-adhesive and garment labels, before disappearing within a larger group takeover in 1994.

-Tracing the records in Lincolnshire Archives (Lincolnshire CC issued all the Elswick registrations) doesn't reveal many more secrets.
-The Elswick-Trojan shows in the registration records as a "Mini Motor Bicycle" on 19th January 1953 with engine number CBC1102, its last licence expired on 30th April 1963 under registered keeper Miss V Snowden, 60 Serlby Lane, Harthill, Sheffield.
+Tracing the records in Lincolnshire Archives (Lincolnshire CC issued all the Elswick registrations) doesn’t reveal many more secrets.
+The Elswick–Trojan shows in the registration records as a ‘Mini Motor Bicycle’ on 19th January 1953 with engine number CBC1102, its last licence expired on 30th April 1963 under registered keeper Miss V Snowden, 60 Serlby Lane, Harthill, Sheffield.

 MIRA test prototype number 6